 A background check in South Carolina will show only state-level information, not federal.
 They generally consist of basic information like name, address, gender, race, age, date of birth and physical descriptors.
 Along with the personal details, the report will list all arrests, warrants, incarcerations, convictions (both felony and misdemeanors) and any probation or parole sentencing.

-The most popular reason for a SC background check is for employment.
+The most popular reason for a SC background report is for employment.
 Many types of businesses are required to screen applicants using a background check before hiring.
 Other reasons they are used are for insurance, adoption, foster care, international travel, credit, and financing, licensing, certification and security clearances.

 There are also public background checks that individuals can use to find out information about someone for the purpose of dating, vetting a roommate or business partner, finding out who owns a specific property, or checking out your own records online.
-These types of informal background check reports will show:
+These types of informal background reports will show:

 Marriages and Divorces

 Phone and Email Address

 South Carolina criminal background checks are used in a variety of industries to protect the safety of children, adults, the elderly and mentally ill patients.
 Anyone with a criminal history may have trouble getting a job at an employer who is in charge of the care or safety of others.
 For example, schools, mental health facilities, adoption agencies, and government organizations are some that would not allow it.

 South Carolina is not a point of contact state for gun dealers, and they have no law requiring a state-level background report when selling firearms.
 Therefore gun dealers must comply with federal law and contact the FBI to use NICS for the background check.
 Citizens with concealed carry permits are exempt from the background check.
 Private sales are also exempt.
 So far this year, South Carolina has performed 248,926 background checks.
 Of that total, 98,339 were for handguns, 61,739 were for long guns, and 53,994 were for permits.